arnavwinner/AI_Project/README.md

 [Back to TOC](#table-of-contents)
 ## Want to Contribute?
-We welcome everyone to report bugs, raise issues, add features etc. Drop a mail to the [authors](#authors) to discuss more.
+We welcome everyone to report bugs, raise issues, add features etc. Contact the [team members](#team-members) of this project to discuss more.

 [Back to TOC](#table-of-contents)
 ## Acknowledgement